kholmgre/VRIOT/playground/tictactoe/readme.md

 The commands above should start instances of webpack that builds .js files to the /dist/ folder using the files in src as source.

+#### Get SSL certificates
-The next step is to acquire SSL-certificates for the https-servers.
-To do this there are two ways; ask Kristofer Holmgren or Mikael Vesavuori or generate your own using openssl http://stackoverflow.com/questions/10175812/how-to-create-a-self-signed-certificate-with-openssl
+The next step is to acquire SSL certificates for the https servers.
+To do this there are two ways: either ask Kristofer Holmgren or Mikael Vesavuori, or [generate your own key using openssl](http://stackoverflow.com/questions/10175812/how-to-create-a-self-signed-certificate-with-openssl).

-Place the key.pem and cert.pem in the root folder.
+When you have the keys (key.pem and cert.pem), place them in the root folder.

+#### Start a game
-To be able to run a game on your local computer you can issue the following commands:
+To be able to run a game on your local computer you can run the following commands:

 ```
 npm run runTicContentserver
 npm run runTicServer
 ```

-When both servers are running, open up chrome and type: https://localhost:8080/
+When both servers are running, open up Chrome and go to [https://localhost:8080/](https://localhost:8080/)

-Hold a printout of a hiro image (a hiro image is located in /playground/tictactoe/HIRO.jpg)
+Hold a printout of a hiro marker image.
+You can find a hiro image located in /playground/tictactoe/HIRO.jpg.

-You should see two options placed above the image: create game & join game
+You should now see two options placed above the image: "Create game" and "Join game".

 ## Tests